 Subpart 1.
 Purpose.
-The purpose of replacement wetland monitoring is to measure replacement wetland success relative to the goals of the approved replacement or banking plan and to identify any needed corrective actions during the monitoring period.
+The purpose of replacement wetland monitoring is to measure replacement wetland success relative to the goals and associated performance standards of the approved replacement or banking plan and to identify any needed corrective actions during the monitoring period.